freeCodeCamp/guide/src/pages/machine-learning/support-vector-machine/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->

+A support vector machine (SVM) is a supervised learning technique from the field of machine learning applicable to both classification and regression.
+Rooted in the Statistical Learning Theory developed by Vladimir Vapnik and co-workers at AT&T Bell Laboratories in 1995, SVMs are based on the principle of Structural Risk Minimization.